Tyus Jones NBA Preview vs. the Magic

-Tyus Jones and his Washington Wizards teammates take on the Orlando Magic on Wednesday at 7:00 PM ET.
+Tyus Jones plus his Washington Wizards teammates face off versus the Orlando Magic at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll break down Jones' stats and trends, helping you with your prop bets.
+Below we will look at Jones' stats and trends, helping you make good picks on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.